JasonSimms/lexical-density-api-challenge/README.md

 with a body key "userInput"
 & a value of a single sentance string.

-- endpoint http://localhost:3000/api/complexity/verbose will handle paragraph inputs after some debugging.
+- endpoint http://localhost:3000/api/complexity/verbose will handle paragraph inputs and seperate your userInput to sentences.